naiyerasif/site/content/blog/2020/2020-04-10-securing-spring-boot-apis-with-jwt-authentication.md

 - extending `UserDetailsService` interface and overriding its `loadUserByUsername` method to return details from `CustomUser`
 - providing this service to `AuthenticationManager` through a configuration.

+> In our case, we're saving the `CustomUser` in a Postgres database.
+There are other solutions to save and fetch this user, like LDAP, OIDC, etc., which are out of the scope of this article.

 ### Create an API to save `CustomUser`

 To begin with, create the following table to store user information in the database.